Michigan Library Love: Libraries to Visit This Summer

 Deckerville Public Library

-This little one-room library housed in a former church turns 100 years old this year—and they pack a lot into their little space!
-Deckerville Public Library has books, of course, including a rather large collection of Amish romances that are popular with their patrons.
-They have a couple of big comfy chairs in front of a bay window with a device charging station, and everyone is welcome to a hot beverage or some water.
-They also have public computers and printing over their open Wi-Fi network that includes an extension for better service outside of the building when they're not open.
+Patrons can read books in a couple of big comfy chairs in front of a bay window with a device charging station, where everyone is welcome to a hot beverage or some water.
+They have public computers and printing available on their open Wi-Fi network, with an extension for better service outside the building when they're not open.

 Upper Peninsula